Exegetical Study Notes on the Greek TextPDF eBook

-The idea that our author / editor develops a thematic gospel-focused discourse around a particular sign / miracle, or event, is widely accepted by commentators.
+The idea that our author / editor develops a thematic gospel-focused discourse around a particular event in Jesus' ministry is still widely accepted by commentators today.
 Yet, due to the obvious problems with the first few episodes, and also chapters 7-10, some commentators have moved away from Dodd's sevenfold division to a larger number of sign / discourse divisions.
 This is evident in Lindars rather dated, but excellent commentary on John.
-So, his first division is 1:1-2:12 incorporating the Marriage at Cana, then 2:13-3:36, the cleansing of the temple + discourses, then 4:1-54, the healing of the officials son, then 5:1-47, healing of the lame man on the Sabbath + dialogue and discourses, ........ and so on.
+His first division is 1:1-2:12, testimonies + the Marriage at Cana, then 2:13-3:36, the cleansing of the temple + discourses, then 4:1-54, dialogue and discourse + the healing of the officials son, then 5:1-47, healing of the lame man on the Sabbath + dialogue and discourses, ........ and so on.
 Lindars approach has more going for it than say Wyller's idea that Plato's Simile of the Cave is the key to the gospel, as focused on John's "structural summit", 10:22-29.